henrytill/noematic/README.md

 ### Architecture

-`noematic` is currently comprised of two components: a web extension, and a native executable which communicates with the extension using [Native Messaging](https://developer.chrome.com/docs/extensions/mv3/nativeMessaging/).
+`noematic` is currently comprised of two components: a web extension, and a native executable which communicates with the extension using [native messaging](https://developer.chrome.com/docs/extensions/mv3/nativeMessaging/).

 ### Native Messaging Host Manifest File